Meno Martha International Menopause Directory

 You can work with your mental health professional to find the most effective treatments for you.
 You might need to try a few different ones before you find one or more which work for you”.14

-Depending on your Country, anxiety online resources may be available.
+Depending on your Country, stress management online programs and Apps may be available.

 Health Care Provider